 10. Alhambra, Granada

-A palace is always an exciting attraction for kids and the Alhambra is no exception.
+A palace is always an exciting attraction for kids, and Alhambra is no exception.
 It was originally a Roman fortification.
 Later it was rebuilt by the Moors and after the reconquest of Spain, it became the royal palace of Ferdinand and Isabella.
 Not only that, but Granada is a great place for tapas and has many other attractions to check out.

 Christopher Columbus was given royal approval for his exploration of the Americas here.
 It’s now a UNESCO world heritage site and well worth a visit.